chrnolte/places-conus/docs/methods/estimation/models.rst

 Models are statistical objects that are fitted to empirical data (logged sales prices :math:`y` and predictors :math:`X`, "training data", here: land sales) to make predictions about the expected values (:math:`\hat{y}`) of new data points (here: any parcel).

-A PLACES-FMV (CONUS) models is defined by:
+A PLACES-FMV (CONUS) model is defined by:

 * The :ref:`Submarket <Submarkets>` for which it observes sales and makes predictions.
 * The :ref:`Estimator <Estimators>` they deploy.